Static (DC Comics): 2021 Milestone Returns

 Milestone Returns created a new version of Static, combining ideas from previous Static comics and the Static Shock TV series.
 Several villains original to the series - Ebon, Onyx, Shiv, and Talon - were incorporated into the comics, and pre-existing villains Puff and D-Struct were redesigned to resemble their animated counterparts.
 Additionally, Rick Stone was renamed Richie Foley and given his animated version's powers and status as the superhero Gear.

-Starting in Milestone Returns Issue #0, which takes place on Earth-93 (also known as Earth-M), 16-year-old Virgil Hawkins goes to a Black Lives Matter protest in the city of Dakota with his friends Frieda and Daisy, where the police use unstable, untested tear gas created by Alva Industries, inadvertently causing the "Big Bang" and granting several people metahuman powers.
+Starting in Milestone Returns #0, which takes place in the alternate universe of Earth-93 (also known as Earth-M), 16-year-old Virgil Hawkins goes to a Black Lives Matter protest in the city of Dakota with his friends Frieda and Daisy, where the police use unstable, untested tear gas created by Alva Industries, inadvertently causing the "Big Bang" and granting several people metahuman powers.
 Curtis Metcalf, a long-time employee of Alva Industries, anticipates Alva will blame him for the incident and goes into hiding.
 Virgil is found unconscious after the Big Bang and wakes up in the hospital, being watched by his parents and sister.
 While he is physically unharmed, he stays home from school, getting used to controlling his new powers.

 When he returns to school two weeks later, he sees the school bully Francis Stone, now calling himself "Hotstreak", harassing other students.
 Virgil uses his powers in front of other students to stop Hot-Streak, stopping well before an officer comes to intervene.
 When the officer comes to see what is going on, Hot-Streak says he slipped.
 Elsewhere in Dakota, a classmate of Virgil's, Darius, livestreams about the people who have transformed, being called Bang-Babies by the media.
 Meanwhile, a man named Holocaust starts building an army of metahumans.